jpforcioli/github_howto_jsonrpc_api/010_fmg_configuration.rst

 How to change the SNMP community name?
 --------------------------------------

-Using the FortiManager GUI, you can define a new SNMP community and set its name.
-However, it is no longer possible to update the community name via the GUI, while it is possible via CLI and API.
+Using the FortiManager GUI, you can create a new SNMP community and set its name.
+However, it is not possible to modify the community name from the GUI, even though this is still supported via the CLI and API.

-The following example shows how to update the SNMP community name for the first community defined:
+The following example shows how to update the SNMP community name for the first defined SNMP community:

 .. tab-set::